 It will kick starts the regeneration of nature on land and in the world’s oceans and may give us some extra time to deal with the root causes of ecosystem destruction and pollution.

-Test bed for evaluation
+Bocas Del Toro, Panama – A possible test bed for evaluation?

 Almirante Bay

 Bocas del Toro is subject to pollution from Almirante, Changuinola and agriculture for the cultivation of bananas.
 A survey would be required of the agriculture and catchment areas.
-Some of the wastewater will also drain into San San Pond Sak where it is impacting on Manatees and a very sensitive ecosystem.

 A test is proposed to spread olivine on agricultural land on the area that drains into Almirante Bay.
 The ecology and biodiversity of marine life is well understood in the bay.
 Water quality analysis will also be required to fully establish the baselines.

 Bocas del Toro; the area covers 446 km2 with depths 20m to 50m, if successful in Almirante Bay, the trial could be extended to cover the semi enclosed bay of Bocas del toro.